syncfusion-content/blazor-docs/blazor/pdfviewer/globalization.md

 documentation: ug
 ---

-N> Syncfusion recommends using [Blazor PDF Viewer (NextGen)](https://blazor.syncfusion.com/documentation/pdfviewer-2/getting-started/server-side-application) Component which provides fast rendering of pages and improved performance.
+N> Syncfusion&reg; recommends using [Blazor PDF Viewer (NextGen)](https://blazor.syncfusion.com/documentation/pdfviewer-2/getting-started/server-side-application) Component which provides fast rendering of pages and improved performance.
 Also, there is no need of external Web service for processing the files and ease out the deployment complexity.
 It can be used in Blazor Server, WASM and MAUI applications without any changes.

 # Globalization and RTL in Blazor PDF Viewer Component

 ## Localization

 [Blazor PDFViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component can be localized.
-Refer to [Blazor Localization](https://blazor.syncfusion.com/documentation/common/localization) topic to localize Syncfusion Blazor components.
+Refer to [Blazor Localization](https://blazor.syncfusion.com/documentation/common/localization) topic to localize Syncfusion&reg; Blazor components.

 ## Right to Left